 There is no shortage of reasons to visit any island in the middle of the Mediterranean: weather, history, culture, and natural beauty.
-What makes Malta unique is not only that it is natively English-speaking, but it also has a rich history that has left the country saturated with attractions and places of both cultural and natural interest
+What makes Malta unique is not only that it is native English-speaking, but it also has a rich history that has left the country saturated with attractions and places of both cultural and natural interest.

-The capital city Valletta regularly hosts plays and concerts, as well as exhibitions and street events.
-The Museum of Archaeology houses a rich collection of prehistoric artifacts.
+Valletta regularly hosts plays and concerts, as well as exhibitions and street events.
+The Museum of Archaeology houses a rich collection of prehistoric artefacts.
 The War Museum in Fort St. Elmo is home to a Sunday military parade with a period costumes re-enactment.
-The capital is home to the impressive Grand Master’s Palace and St. John’s Co-Cathedral.
+The capital is home to the impressive Grand Master’s Palace and St. John’s Co-Cathedral

 With 7,000 years of history, the sites to visit are endless – the Megalithic Temples (including Ggantija, the oldest freestanding temple in the world), the underground St Paul’s and St. Agatha’s catacombs, and sites from The Knights of St. John’s such as Fort St. Angelo and Fort Rinella (home to the world’s largest cannon).
 WWII sites, such as the Mgarr war shelter, Mtarfa’s ex-British military buildings, the Armoury and the Maritime Museum in Vittoriosa are for any history lover.